yitzuliu/DissertationDemo/integration_plan.md

 | Response Time | <2 seconds | System log analysis |
 | Guidance Effectiveness | >80% | Task success rate improvement |

+**Note:** Metrics will be measured using a combination of annotated test datasets, user studies, and system logs.

 ## Conclusion

-Based on the analysis of YOLO and VLM capabilities, we recommend using VLM as the core component of the system, and selectively integrating YOLO in specific scenarios to obtain auxiliary information.
-This approach will fully leverage VLM's contextual understanding capabilities, while utilizing YOLO's fast detection advantages when needed, thereby creating a more comprehensive and intelligent AI manual assistant system.
+**Current Status:** Model selection is ongoing.
+Based on the analysis of YOLO and VLM capabilities, we are evaluating both as potential core components of the system.
+The final architecture will fully leverage VLM's contextual understanding and/or YOLO's fast detection advantages as appropriate, to create a comprehensive and intelligent AI manual assistant system.
+Both models may be selectively integrated depending on scenario and reliability.